 If you are getting the proxy not working error while using the Chrome browser to access the internet, check whether it is configured correctly.
 Here is how you should go about it:

-- Next, select Settings from the drop-down menu that comes up, as illustrated below:
+Step 2: Next, From the top menu Chrome > select Settings from the drop-down menu that comes up, as illustrated below:

 Alternatively, navigate to the System tab on the settings window, in step #3 above, and then click on the Open your computer’s settings button.